algal/DrawerView/README.md

 User experience for this component:

+- user can still interact with the view under the drawer
-- clean presentation of HTML content (without UIWebView artefacts)
+- clean presentation of drawer's HTML content (no UIWebView artefacts)
 - when closed, the drawer exposes only a tab hanging onto the screen
 - tapping the tab opens/closes the drawer
 - dragging the tab allows gradually opening/closing the drawer